la2050/archive/_organizations/council-for-watershed-health.md

 project_ids:
   - '5102078'
   - '3102093'
-  - '3102047'
 project_titles:
   - Healthy Streams for Angelenos
   - 'The Pulse of Los Angeles: Assessing the Watersheds'
-  - Why is the grass always greener over the leach fields?
 aggregated:
   challenge_url:
     - 'http://maker.good.is/myla2050live2015/projects/healthystreams.html'